tonyfu97/VisualAlgo/docs/pages/feature-extraction.md

 ---

-### Gradients Class (`VisualAlgo::FeatureExtraction::Gradients`)
+### Gradients Class

 The `Gradients` class in the `VisualAlgo::FeatureExtraction` namespace is a utility class for computing the x and y gradients of an image, which are important components in various computer vision and image processing tasks such as edge detection and feature extraction.

 #### Static Functions

-* `Matrix computeXGradient(const Matrix& image)`: This function computes the x-direction gradients of the image.
+* `Matrix computeXGradient(const Matrix& image)`: This function computes the x-direction gradients of the image using a Sobel filter.

-* `Matrix computeYGradient(const Matrix& image)`: This function computes the y-direction gradients of the image.
+* `Matrix computeYGradient(const Matrix& image)`: This function computes the y-direction gradients of the image using a Sobel filter.

 * `Matrix computeGradientMagnitude(const Matrix& xGradient, const Matrix& yGradient)`: This function computes the magnitude of the gradient at each pixel, defined as the square root of the sum of the squares of the x and y gradients.
 The output is a `Matrix` where each element represents the gradient magnitude at the corresponding pixel.